 Athletes are not permitted to practice or play in a game if he/she has not been in attendance a full day of school.
-(This includes unexcused tardiness, beyond homeroom period, to school)

-A one-week probation period shall be afforded the athlete one time during the academic year.
+(This includes unexcused tardiness, beyond homeroom period, to school) A one-week probation period shall be afforded the athlete one time during each athletic season.
 This results from a failing grade in any subject, reported on the weekly eligibility list.
-Failure in two (2) or more courses automatically disqualifies an athlete from competition.
+Failure in two (2) or more courses automatically disgualifies an athlete from competition.
+Any student assigned to an